wzy6642/PRP/README.md

-# PRP
-AAAI'24: Get an A in Math: Progressive Rectification Prompting
+# Get an A in Math: Progressive Rectification Prompting (AAAI 2024)